 Hilton Garden Inn

-Located in North Columbus near a number of corporations, the Hilton Garden Inn has 120 guest rooms with microwaves, refrigerators and coffee makers.
+Located in North Columbus, the Hilton Garden Inn has 120 guest rooms with microwaves, refrigerators and coffee makers.
 The hotel also has free Internet, a business center, complimentary shuttle, indoor pool, fitness center and a full-service restaurant.

 DoubleTree by Hilton